linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/Lecture Notes/Lecture 17 How Much Should a Corporation Borrow Part II.md

 - Why were Alameda's holdings of FTT such a shock?

-On November 2, 2022 Coindesk reported that Alameda held more than $5.0 billion of FTT representing more than 192 million of the 328 million FTT outstanding
+On November 2, 2022 Coindesk reported that Alameda held more than \$5.0 billion of FTT representing more than 192 million of the 328 million FTT outstanding
 Market assumption to this point would have been that unaffiliated entities owned nearly all the unlocked FTT
 ○ Once it was clear that a large portion of FTT was controlled by an affiliate the price began to fall

 # Should FTX have been placed into bankruptcy?

-- On November 6, Finance announces intention to sell its holdings of FTT, estimated at 95.5 million FTT, worth approximately $2.1 billion $^{5}$
+- On November 6, Finance announces intention to sell its holdings of FTT, estimated at 95.5 million FTT, worth approximately \$2.1 billion $^{5}$

-$\circ$  Alameda proposes purchase of Binance's holdings at $22/FTT
+$\circ$  Alameda proposes purchase of Binance's holdings at \$22/FTT

-- Other FTT holders withdraw and sell $5 billion of FTT
+- Other FTT holders withdraw and sell \$5 billion of FTT
-- By November 8, FTT drops to  $8 and FTX attempts to find up to$ 6 billion in new investment
+- By November 8, FTT drops to  \$8 and FTX attempts to find up to\$ 6 billion in new investment
 - Investment search fails.
 FTX and affiliates file for bankruptcy on November 11

 # Why did management oppose filing?